 From August 20, 2014 through September 30, 2017, we received gross proceeds of approximately \$201.7 million through the sale of 20.3 million class A shares, \$199.5 million through the sale of 20.7 million class T shares and \$0.9 million through the sale of 91,000 class I shares to the public in connection with the Offering.
 Since August 20, 2014, we have used proceeds from the Offering to pay \$23.8 million of selling commissions and dealer manager fees, as well as \$9.8 million of issuer costs related to the Offering.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the amendment to our Advisory Agreement executed in April 2016 and effective February 29, 2016, which has reduced the amount of issuer costs payable to our Advisor as a percentage of gross offering proceeds.
 As a result of the amendment to our Advisory Agreement, our Advisor reimbursed us for \$4.0 million in issuer costs that we had previously reimbursed to our Advisor.
 See "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the amendment of the Dealer Manager Agreement, pursuant to which our Advisor will pay a portion of the dealer manager fees payable to the dealer manager, without reimbursement from us.
-The selling commissions and dealer manager fees were not paid with respect to the shares sold through our distribution reinvestment plan.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the amendment to an Advisor reimbursed us for \$4.0 million in issuer costs that we had previously reimbursed to our Advisor.
+See "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the amendment of the Dealer Manager Agreement, pursuant to which our Advisor will pay a portion of the dealer manager fees were not paid with respect to the shares sold through our distribution reinvestment plan.
 The selling commissions and dealer manager fees were paid to our dealer manager, which is an affiliate of Hines and is wholly-owned, indirectly, by, or for the benefit of, our Chairman, Jeffrey C. Hines and his father, Gerald D. Hines.